 Method:

-- Wash the prunes and place in a medium large bowl.
-Pour purified water into a bowl making sure that prunes are well covered.
-Allow prunes to macerate over night.
+- Wash the prunes and place them in a medium large bowl.
+Pour filtered water into a bowl making sure that prunes are well covered.
+Add a teaspoon of vanilla extract and mix well.
+Allow the prunes to macerate overnight.

 - Next day, drain the prunes but do not discard the water.
-(You can use it in a smoothie or a fruit salad, or simply drink it to aid digestion.)
+You may need some for blending.
+Anything that remains can be used in a smoothie or a fruit salad.
+You can also chill it in the fridge and drink it to aid digestion.

-- Place prunes in a food processor and whiz for a few minutes using the S blade until you receive a thick fruity mass.
+- Place the soaked, plump prunes in a food processor and using the S blade, whiz for a few minutes until you receive a thick fruity mass.
 If you think that the butter is too thick you may add some of the soaking water, but not too much.
 You are not making a smoothie.

-- Add all the spices and olive oil and process for another minute or so.
+- Add all the spices, lemon zest and olive oil, and process for another minute or so.
+Adjust the taste as needed.

-- Using a clean spoon transfer the ready plum butter into clean jar.
+- Using a clean spoon, transfer the ready plum butter into a sterilized jar.

-- Place the jar in the fridge for about two before enjoying it on raw crackers.
+- Close the jar tightly and place it in the fridge for about two hours before enjoying it on raw crackers, with raw nut cheese or in raw desserts.

 This is such an easy and quick recipe.
 You simply have to remember to soak the prunes the night before you decide to make this delicious plum butter.
 I suggest you make small batches.
 The butter stores in fridge for at least one week, but since it is raw it may spoil much sooner than that.